harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines.md

 If an empty or blank value is provided for a variable, it will be disregarded, and no updates will be made to the JSON or YAML file for that specific variable.

+For more information, please refer to [Update Release Repo step](/docs/continuous-delivery/gitops/use-gitops/gitops-pipeline-steps.md#update-release-repo-step).

 ![](static/harness-git-ops-application-set-tutorial-56.png)

-### Merge PR
+### Merge PR step

 This step simply merges the new PR.

-### Fetch Linked Apps
+### Fetch Linked Apps step

-The Fetch Linked Apps step provides app information, such as the app name, agent Id, and URL to the Harness GitOps app.
+The Fetch Linked Apps step provides app information, such as the app name, agent identifier, and URL to the Harness GitOps app.

 This information is displayed on the **Output** tab of the step.